rednafi/fly-fastapi/README.md

 Turns out, if you can Dockerize your app, you can deploy it with Fly.io regardless of the stack.
-Also, the deployment is completely automatic here; it's done by GitHub Action and the deployment only kicks in if the corresponding commit has a tag `v*`.
+Also, the deployment is completely automatic here; it's done by GitHub Action and the deployment only kicks in if the corresponding commit has a tag that starts with `v*`.

 ## Checkout the deployed app